bioinfomaticsCSU/LoopPredictor/README.md

 ![Test Image 1](/doc/lp_logo.png)

-Predicting unknown enhancer-mediated genome topology by an ensemble machine learning model
+Predicting unrecognized enhancer-mediated genome topology by an ensemble machine learning model

 ## Contents
 - [What can LoopPredictor do?](#What-can-LoopPredictor-do?)